 The Coronavirus Economic Response Package (Payments and Benefits) Rules 2020 (the Payments and Benefits Rules) are made under s.20 of the Coronavirus Economic Response Package (Payments and Benefits) Act 2020 (the Payments and Benefits Act).
 The Payments and Benefits Rules establish the jobkeeper payment scheme, including:

 Payments under the jobkeeper payment scheme are currently available in fortnightly periods between 30 March 2020 and 27 September 2020, although the government has announced an extension to the scheme and changes to the jobkeeper rate to take effect from 28 September 2020.
 This benchbook will be updated when those changes are made.
 Information is available on the Australian Taxation Office’s website about the extension of the jobkeeper payment.

 Currently, a business that is entitled to a jobkeeper payment will be reimbursed a fixed amount of $1,500 per fortnight per eligible employee.
 The business must pay the employee before it is entitled to the jobkeeper payment.

 Jobkeeper payments are administered by the Australian Taxation Office.
 Information about eligibility for jobkeeper payments is available on the business.gov.au website (see JobKeeper Payment for employers and employees).

 Commission staff cannot give advice on whether an employer is eligible for the jobkeeper scheme, and the following information is provided for information only.

-A business that has suffered a substantial decline in turnover can be entitled to a jobkeeper payment of $1,500 per fortnight for each eligible employee.
+A business that has suffered a substantial decline in turnover can be entitled to a jobkeeper payment for each eligible employee, currenlty $1,500 per fortnight.
 The business must satisfy the ‘decline in turnover’ test.
 Different thresholds apply to the decline in turnover required, depending on the status of the entity, as follows: